bbauska/JS-Keywords/README.md

 JavaScript Keywords.
 From Variables to Debugging Tools.

   - Variable: A container used to store data values.
-  - Function: A reusable block of code that performs a specific task.
+  - <h2>Function</h2>: A reusable block of code that performs a specific task.
   The basic syntax for defining a function is as follows:
 ```
 function functionName() {